 This helps it rank among the most commonly used programming languages for Microsoft and Windows application development.
 Thanks to CLR, C# is platform-independent and can run on Linux, mobile devices, and, of course, Windows.
 On the other hand, most iOS development companies list C# as their go-to programming language.

 C is one of the first programming languages developed, and it makes a great foundation for learning how to program.
 It was the base for writing languages such as PHP, Ruby, and Python.
-C is the go-to choice for software development.
+C is the go-to choice and all software development companies should consider using it.

 Having talked about C, it’s only fair we mentioned its successor.
 C++ is C’s extension and can be used for programming systems that run applications rather than applications themselves.
 It is the most used coding language for various actions, from mathematical simulations to computer games.

 All in all, C++ is everywhere.
 It sits among the top coding languages used for developing operating systems, games, browsers – you name it.
-It also makes for a lucrative career with an average annual salary of $100,629.
+It also makes for a lucrative career with an average annual salary of $108,820 (Zip Recruiter).

 Go (also referred to as Golang) is a relatively new programming language.
 It is fairly similar to C in terms of syntax.
 However, it also features CSP-concurrency, garbage collection, structural typing, and memory safety.
 Considering that it was launched in 2009, it’s admirable that it became one of the most popular coding languages in such a short period.
 Still, seeing how Go works well for distributed systems located on different networks and considering its extensive documentation and large standards library, the programming language popularity shouldn’t come as a surprise.